-Emanuel touts black, progressive support ahead of confirmation hearing for ambassador job.
+Emanuel touts support among Black leaders ahead of confirmation hearing for ambassador job.
 But senators have questions.

 The long shadow cast by the McDonald incident has resulted in tough questions from Democratic senators otherwise prone to supporting a fellow liberal whose nomination appeared otherwise assured due to the support of a handful of Republican senators, including Sen. Susan Collins (Maine).

-In private remarks to Senate offices, Emanuel has defended his record and claimed to enjoy the support of Black community organizations in Chicago as well as McDonald’s family as demonstrated in a letter from an uncle representing the family, said multiple people familiar with his meetings.
+In private remarks to Senate offices, Emanuel has defended his record and pointed to support from Black community organizations in Chicago as well as McDonald’s family as demonstrated in a letter from an uncle, said multiple people familiar with his meetings.

 “[Emanuel] didn’t mention which family member it would come from … but said he’d have this letter and the family will say they are okay with his nomination,” said a Democratic aide from one Senate office.

-Senate offices have expressed an interest in seeing the letter, but Emanuel has said he will not release it until just before the day of his confirmation hearing scheduled for Wednesday.
+Senate offices have expressed an interest in seeing the letter, but Emanuel’s team, according to the people familiar with his meetings, said they will not release it until just before the day of his confirmation hearing scheduled for Wednesday.

-Rev. Marvin Hunter, a pastor at Grace Memorial Baptist Church and McDonald’s great uncle, would not say whether he wrote a letter in support of Emanuel’s confirmation when reached by The Washington Post on Monday.
+In response to a request for comment on Monday night, an administration official provided a copy of the Sept.
+11 letter signed by the Rev. Marvin Hunter, a pastor at Grace Memorial Baptist Church and McDonald’s great uncle, and addressed to the Senate Foreign Relations Committee, which will consider Emanuel’s nomination.
+An administration official noted the letter was provided to the committee’s chairman by Hunter but was not in Emanuel’s possession.

+“I realize that my position on this nomination might come as a surprise to some,” Hunter wrote.
+“I may even be attacked for speaking up.
+However, I am a man of faith.
+I believe in what the scripture says about righteous judgment and looking into a person’s heart.
+I have taken the time to get to know Rahm Emanuel.
+We have listened to each other, truly heard each other.
+I understand the character of the man and that is why I support this nomination.”

-But Hunter indicated that Emanuel does not have the support of the McDonald family at the moment.
-Hunter said in an interview once the family “was in agreement,” he would provide further comment.
+But Hunter, when reached by The Washington Post earlier in the day on Monday, indicated Emanuel does not have the support of “everyone” in the McDonald family at the moment.
+Hunter said in an interview he would provide further comment once the family “was in agreement.”

-“I talked with my family and we decided to just wait and see,” said Hunter.
+“I talked with my family and we decided to just wait and see,” Hunter told The Washington Post.
 “I don’t want to get in the heat of a lot of it right now … I just want to stay out of it and let the dust settle.”

 Emanuel did not respond to The Post’s request for comment.